 top of page

-GAPs (Grief About Pets, LLC) was launched in 2015 by Grief Specialist, Brenda Brown, MA, FT.
+GAPs (Grief About Pets, LLC) was launched by Brenda Brown in 2015.
 Brenda saw a huge gap in services being offered to support hurting pet parents and their families either before or after their pet dies.
 To help meet this need, Brenda started offering: individual support sessions, pet loss groups, and educational programs.

 Brenda has a Master's degree in thanatology and grief counseling, plus a fellowship from an international organization called ADEC (Association for Death Education and Counseling).
 While earning those credentials, Brenda created a national human loss game for children called Doggone Grief.